-- Measles (Rubeola) or MMR-Proof of immunity: submit documentation of two doses of live measles vaccine or may substitute MMR vaccine.
-The first dose must have been received no more than 4 days prior to the first birthday and the second dose received at least 28 days after the first dose, OR titer (blood test) showing immunity.
-History of disease is not adequate documentation of immunity. - Mumps or MMR (measles, mumps and rubella)-Proof of immunity: submit documentation of one dose of live mumps vaccine or may substitute MMR vaccine no more than 4 days prior to the first birthday, OR titer (blood test) showing immunity.
-History of disease is not adequate documentation of immunity. - Rubella (German measles) or MMR (measles, mumps and rubella)-Proof of immunity: submit documentation of one dose of live rubella vaccine or may substitute MMR vaccine no more than 4 days prior to the first birthday, OR titer (blood test) showing immunity.
-History of disease is not adequate documentation of immunity. - Varicella (Chicken Pox)-Proof of immunity: submit documentation of two doses of varicella vaccine, 28 days apart, or a positive antibody titer (blood test) showing immunity.
-History of disease is not adequate documentation of immunity.
-For those with a negative titer who already received two Varicella vaccinations, no further action is needed. - Tetanus/Diptheria/Pertussis (Tdap)-Proof of immunity: submit documentation of one adult dose of Tdap within the past 10 years, regardless of the time of your last Td vaccination.
-Td boosters are required every 10 years thereafter. - Hepatits B (HBV)-The Hepatitis B vaccine is strongly recommended for all nursing students.
-Proof of immunity: submit documentation of completion of the Hepatitis B series OR proof of a quantitative Hepatitis B Surface Antibody titer.
-If the student declines the series, he/she must sign the Hepatitis B vaccine waiver documenting that he/she understands the possible risks associated with acquiring Hepatitis B. - Flu Vaccine-New York State Department of Health regulation requires the documentation of influenza vaccine annually OR unvaccinated healthcare providers are required to wear a surgical or procedure mask during the flu season.
-The flu season is typically October and last up to May.
+- Measles (Rubeola) or MMR-Submit documentation of two doses of either the measles vaccine or the MMR vaccine OR the measles titer (blood test) showing immunity.
+History of disease is not adequate documentation of immunity. - Mumps or MMR (measles, mumps, and rubella)-Submit documentation of one dose of either the mumps vaccine or the MMR vaccine OR the mumps titer (blood test) showing immunity.
+History of disease is not adequate documentation of immunity. - Rubella (German measles) or MMR (measles, mumps, and rubella)-Submit documentation of one dose of either the rubella vaccine or the MMR vaccine OR the rubella titer (blood test) showing immunity.
+History of disease is not adequate documentation of immunity. - Varicella (Chicken Pox)-Submit documentation of two doses of varicella vaccine, 28 days apart, OR a positive antibody titer (blood test) showing immunity.
+History of disease is not adequate documentation of immunity. - Tetanus/Diptheria/Pertussis (Tdap)-Submit documentation of an adult dose of Tdap within the past 10 years, showing immunity to pertussis.
+Td boosters are required every 10 tears thereafter. - Hepatits B (HBV)-The Hepatitis B vaccine is strongly recommended for all nursing students.
+Submit documentation of completion of the of the three (3) vaccine Hepatitis B series or the antibody lab test (titer) showing immunity OR the student must sign the Hepatitis B declination form. - Flu Vaccine-New York State Department of Health regulation requires the documentation of influenza vaccine annually OR unvaccinated healthcare providers are required to wear a surgical or procedure mask during the flu season.
+The flu season is typically October and last up to May. - Meningitis Response Form-New York State Public Health Law requires the form provided must be completed but the vaccination is OPTIONAL for attendance.